A list of real-world uses of differential privacy

 This list is almost certainly incomplete.
 Again, don't hesitate to reach out if you'd like me to add or correct something!

-- Apple and Google's Exposure Notification framework has an analytics component that uses shuffled DP.
+- Apple and Google's Exposure Notification framework has an analytics component that uses distributed DP.
 The paper mentions a local \(\varepsilon=8\) and corresponding central values of \(\varepsilon\) depending on how many users participate and on the central \(\delta\) chosen.
 However, it does not specify the privacy unit, the number of aggregations, nor the minimal number of participating users.

-- Google mentions using DP in Google Maps features: the first quantifies how busy public places are during the day, the second which restaurant's dishes are most popular.
+- Google mentions using DP in two Google Maps features: the first quantifies how busy public places are during the day, the second which restaurant's dishes are most popular.
 It does not specify the privacy parameters used nor the exact method used to generate the data.

 - Google's RAPPOR used to collect browsing information in Google Chrome with local DP.
 It is now deprecated.